Answers are at the right or below the question in "Light Blue".

 a.
 In the book of Ruth.

-A misprint in the person's sex in the text of Ruth made this particular version of the Bible known as the She Bible.
+A misprint regarding the gender of a character in the text of Ruth made this particular version of the Bible known as the She Bible.

 -